 Easy to find, and cheap!
 These are all amazing tools for releasing various tight muscles.
 Try the lacrosse ball on your glutes and other hip external rotators, and the baseball or softball for your psoas!
 You can also duct-tape two lacrosse or tennis balls together to make a roller for your thoracic spine–another common trouble spot for modern humans!
 See this post for some basic mobility work.

 These are the go-to for strengthening, especially in the frontal plane!
 Try some of the Myrtl routine with a band, and add some Monster Walks in various angles of squat.
 You can get the Hip Halo at Rogue Fitness.
-I'd recommend the red version for most athletes.
-I got the blue version because it was on sale, and I can use it, but for fewer reps.
-(Though it's perfect for Monster Walks).
+I'd recommend the red version for most athletes, the blue version for those who have been keeping up on their hip strengthening!

 These are used for Instrument-Assisted Soft-Tissue Mobilization (Graston).
 You don't need one of the expensive brands; there are great versions around the internet in the $25-40 range that work great.
 In a pinch, you can even use a spoon, preferably one of nice quality with a rounded edge.
 Slap on some olive or coconut oil, or your favorite recovery balm, and scrape gently.
 This can do great things for soreness in the lower legs, and toe flexors especially, but can also help achilles and plantar fascia soreness.
 Go slow and light at first just for a few minutes.
 More details here.